Code of conduct

 Adhering to the Code of Conduct means that all persons involved can be confident that they will be treated with respect and will equally be expected to treat others with respect.
 That they will not be subjected to undesirable conduct and will equally be expected to refrain from undesirable conduct, being:

-- Sexual intimidation: unsolicited attention in the form of requests for sexual favours or other verbal, non-verbal or physical behaviour (including the unsolicited sending or overt viewing of pornographic images or texts, e.g. via Internet).
+- Sexual harassment/intimidation: unwelcome and/or unsolicited attention in the form of requests for sexual favours or other verbal, non-verbal or physical behaviour (including the unsolicited sending or overt viewing of pornographic images or texts, e.g. via Internet); sexual violence; all other non-consensual sexual or intimate behaviour.
+See also: http://www.un.org/womenwatch/osagi/pdf/whatissh.pdf

-- Aggression and violence: subjecting others to harassment, psychological or physical bullying, intimidation or assault.
+- Intimidation, aggression and violence: subjecting others to harassment, psychological or physical bullying, intimidation, humiliation or assault.

 - Discrimination: subjecting persons to statements, actions or decisions, in any shape or form, that are offensive to those persons on account of their race, religion, gender, personal persuasion and/or sexual orientation, or applying any distinctions on the grounds of these factors (race, religion, and so on).

-- Fraud: abuse in any kind of information, means, funds or services, to which a person has access, because of someone’s position within Simavi.
+- Fraud and theft: tax evasion, abuse of any kind of information, means, funds or services, to which a person has access.

 - the provided information regarding the cause of the campaigns are complete, accurate and comprehensible;